jedioutcast55/IDS6938-SimulationTechniques/Homework2/Readme.md

 ![](HW2Data/Part1/UnitCircleBinomialDistribution.PNG?raw=true)
 Figure 30: Comparison graph of pseudo-random number generators - mt19937_64, knuth_b, minstd_rand, and ranlux48 with a Binomial distribution.

+Evaluation:
+At the beginning the quasi-sobolo shows more uniformity in the historgram as we can see in latter graphs patterns are shown more pronounce than other engines.
+We were not able to reject any of the engines Ho hipothesis with 95% confidence .
+So there is no evidence any of the engines are not uniform.
+This test was done using the uniform distribution.
+I was not able to use quasi-sobolo for other distributions, however MT19937 hold better in multiple distributions and when compare using the unit square and the unit circle.

 ##Part 2 - Snakes and Ladders (Discrete Event Markov Chains and Monte Carlo Simulations) (30 pts)

 We all love board games.
 A board game can be viewed mathematically as a Markov chain, where the probability of moving to the next position depends only on the position you are currently at and the chances provided by tossing a dice.
 For this part of the homework we will simulate the game "*Snakes and Ladders*" (This goes by other names: Chutes and Ladders, Moksha Patam but all essentially the same gameplay.)